jordicenzano/simple-wt-server/README.md

 # simple-wt-server

-This code just a (alleged) but in (webtransport-go) that prevents Chrome to establish a WT session
+This code is just to show an (alleged) bug in (webtransport-go) that prevents Chrome to establish a WT session

 ## Repro steps